Narrowly avoided spin-nematic phase in BaCdVO(PO$_4$)$_2$: NMR evidence: Experimental results

-In order to distinguish the overlapping lines, we have selected the NMR spectrum at 3.9~T that visibly provides the best line separation, enabling us to perform a reliable fit to 7 independent line position, and thus fully define all the three line splittings.
-As the splittings are all proportional to the Néel order parameter (OP) of the AF phase, which is the staggered transverse spin component, their relative size (ratio) should be field independent.
-We used this additional constraint to stabilize the fits of all the other low-field spectra that are less well resolved: in these fits we fixed the two ratios of the AF line splitting to the values obtained at 3.9~T. Thus obtained line positions are shown in Fig.~\ref{spectra_low_T} by symbols, and the corresponding splitting of the P1a line, providing an NMR image of the OP, is presented in Fig.~\ref{fit_results}(b) and compared with the corresponding information given by neutrons: the structure factor (square root of intensity) of the $(0,1/2,0)$ magnetic Bragg reflection reported in Ref.~\cite{Bhartiya2021}.
+In order to distinguish the overlapping lines, we have selected the NMR spectrum at 3.9~T, which visibly provides the best line separation, enabling us to perform a reliable fit to 7 independent line positions (fit shown in Fig.~\ref{spectra_low_T}) and thus to fully define all three line splittings.
+As the splittings are all proportional to the Néel order parameter (OP) of the AFM phase, which is the staggered transverse spin component, their relative size (ratio) should be field independent.
+We used this additional constraint to stabilize the fits of all the other low-field spectra that are less well resolved: In these fits we fixed the two ratios of the AFM line splitting to the values obtained at 3.9~T. Thus obtained line positions are shown in Fig.~\ref{spectra_low_T} by symbols, and the corresponding splitting of the P$_{1a}$ line, providing an NMR image of the OP, is presented in Fig.~\ref{fit_results}(b) and compared with the corresponding information given by neutrons: the structure factor (square root of intensity) of the $(0,1/2,0)$ magnetic Bragg reflection reported in Ref.~\cite{Bhartiya2019}.
 One obvious discrepancy between the two data sets is that some residual neutron intensity persists above the transition.
-That is a known effect due to the finite wave vector and energy resolution of a neutron instrument, which is unable to tell apart between infinitely sharp Bragg peaks due to long range order and broader scattering around the Bragg peak positions due to critical fluctuations.
-More interesting is that, unlike the neutron measurement, our NMR experiment indicates a non-monotonic behavior of the order parameter.
-Here, we would observe that both techniques are sensitive to a conceivable rotation of the OP (direction of canting), which is quite possible in the presence of complex DM interactions: NMR line splitting is affected through the angle dependence of the hyperfine coupling constant and neutron intensities through the so-called polarization factor.
-Nevertheless, the data shown in Fig.~\ref{fit_results}(b) altogether point rather to a quite flat field dependence of the Néel OP, which is also what has been theoretically predicted for quantum spin-nematic candidates close to the nematic phase, see Fig.~5 in \cite{Jiang2023}.
+That is a known effect due to the finite wave vector and energy resolution of a neutron instrument, which is unable to differentiate between infinitely sharp Bragg peaks due to long-range order and broader scattering around the Bragg peak positions due to critical fluctuations.
+It is more interesting that, unlike the neutron measurement, our NMR experiment indicates non-monotonic behavior of the order parameter.
+Here, we observe that both techniques are sensitive to a conceivable rotation of the OP (direction of canting), which is quite possible in the presence of complex DM interactions: NMR line splitting is affected by the angle dependence of the hyperfine coupling constant, and neutron intensities are affected by the so-called polarization factor.
+Nevertheless, the data shown in Fig.~\ref{fit_results}(b) rather point to a quite flat field dependence of the Néel OP, which is also what has been theoretically predicted for quantum spin-nematic candidates close to the nematic phase (see Fig.~5 in Ref. \cite{Jiang2023}).